magento/merchdocs/src/stores/compliance-ccpa.md

 ## Business Requirements

-The CCPA applies to businesses &#mdash; regardless of where the business is registered &#mdash; that sell products and/or services to consumers who reside in the State of California, and that collect personal information.
+The CCPA applies to businesses &mdash; regardless of where the business is registered &mdash; that sell products and/or services to consumers who reside in the State of California, and that collect personal information.
 The CCPA defines a business as:

 (1) A sole proprietorship, partnership, limited liability company, corporation, association, or other legal entity that is organized or operated for the profit or financial benefit of its shareholders or other owners, that collects consumers’ personal information, or on the behalf of which such information is collected and that alone, or jointly with others, determines the purposes and means of the processing of consumers’ personal information, that does business in the State of California, and that satisfies one or more of the following thresholds*: